shin-ts/Reekpie/README.md

 ---

 ### Contribution
 Contribution can be done either making the reference implementation better or enriching the specification.
-If you like to do a change fork this project and file a pull request with describing what have you changed what’s the point of it.
+If you want a change then fork this project and do a pull-request describing the change and how does it benefit the thing.

 [1]: https://www.python.org/downloads/
 [2]: https://brotli.org/